-That’s because getting approved for a mortgage loan can be tricky, depending on your credit.
+That’s because getting approved for a mortgage loan can be tricky depending on your credit score and debts.
 Plus, the entire process, including closing, can take a long time.

-What to expect if you want to buy a condo
+What to expect when buying a condo

 The pros of buying a condo may outweigh the cons for you.
 But it’s important to know what to expect before taking the plunge.

-Second, your HOA may have strict rules against things like pets, excessive overnight guests and loud parties.
+Second, your HOA may have strict rules against things like pets, excessive overnight guests, and loud parties.